triton-inference-server/fil_backend/CONTRIBUTING.md

    2. The input tensor is interpreted by using `TRITONBACKEND_InputProperties` to retrieve information about the shape and datatype of the input array
-   3. `TRITONBACKEND_ResponseOutput` is called to construct each output tensor that needs to be resturned
+   3. `TRITONBACKEND_ResponseOutput` is called to construct each output tensor that needs to be returned
    4. Inference is performed on the input data, and the results are copied to the output tensor
    5. The response containing the output is sent via